pylapp/tapsterbot/README.md

 If you want to contact me, please use the appropriate email in the AUTHORS file.

-This Tapster (Tapster model 2) is free, open source et open hardware, so feel free to contribute!
+This Tapster (Tapster model 2) is free, open source and open hardware, so feel free to contribute!